arez/arez/docs/project_setup.md

 An Arez project can be setup using any build system that supports configuration of annotation processors.
 The authors prefer [Apache Buildr](https://buildr.apache.org) but this is a relatively fringe build system so the project setup will be detailed using [Apache Maven](https://maven.apache.org) as that tool is relatively well known within the Java ecosystem.
-However it is far more common to develop Arez applications using an IDE and this is the recommended approach.

 ## Configure Maven